-Students should meet with the Pilates certificate advisor, Collette Stewart, to discuss their intention to pursue the certificate.
+Students should meet with the Pilates certificate advisor to discuss their intention to pursue the certificate.
 Appointments may be arranged via email.
-Students must complete a Pilates certificate application to declare the certificate.
+To declare the certificate, students must also complete the application form located on the School of Education's Certificate Programs page.

 Certificate Course Requirements

-The Pilates certificate requires a total of 20 credits.
+The Pilates certificate requires a minimum of 20 credits.
 Collette Stewart is the advisor for the Pilates certificate, email@example.com; interested students should contact her for an advising appointment.

 |DANCE 135||Pilates Mat I||1|